Jpeg vs Raw which one is better and why?

 Jpeg is basically a form of compression, so Jpeg file sizes are smaller asa result of this compression system, the issue here is it also gets rid of data it deems to be useless.
-By doing this it saves a lot of space on your memory card (“useless data” is the key point here).
+By doing this it saves a lot of space on your memory card (“useless” is the key point here).

 You may well be thinking that’s awesome and a huge advantage to Jpeg files and this whole Jpeg vs Raw debate is over before it started but getting rid of data is not always a good thing.
 I will explain why in more detail in a few minutes.

 Secondly… with a jpeg photograph it’s also edited for you by your camera.
 Again this sounds like another positive to most people and yes again it is in ways.

 So, to recap your camera captures the raw light in the photograph, edits it and compresses it for you all in a split second.
-Which in ways in mind blowing but the issue is a camera sees light differently to a human eye so it doesn’t always do a very good job of it.
+Which in ways is mind blowing good but the issue here is that a camera sees light completely differently to the human eye so it doesn’t always do a very good job of editing your photograph.

 I am going to show you this in more detail further down the page but for now let’s take a quick look at Raw files and what they do.